Twitter – Tyne Kittiwake Tweets

 “You don’t need to have your own twitter account to read our tweets from twitter”

-Below you can view some twitter feed from the @KittiwakesTyne Twitter Account.
-You do not need to register or have a twitter account yourself to view messages (the ‘Kittiwakes upon The River Tyne tweets‘).
-Should you wish to tweet yourself, you would need to set up an account on twitter.
+Below you can view some twitter feed from the @KittiwakesTyne twitter account.
+You do not need to register or have a twitter account yourself to view the messages from ‘Kittiwakes upon the Tyne’.
+Should you wish to tweet yourself, you would need to set up an account on twitter however.

 To view more tweets, simply hover over the twitter feed below and scroll down or press the ‘Load More Tweets‘ .

 Twitter is very popular as a ‘social media’ platform.
 It can be tremendously informative, when it comes to current news and developments, especially involving key policies and concerns.
 In 2018 over twenty Kittiwakes were injured or killed as a direct result of anti-bird deterrents, down on Newcastle Quayside.
 Largely because the story of the Kittiwakes was shared on social media, a variety of agencies were encouraged into action and many birds were rescued and saved.
 Social media, helps “Kittiwakes upon the Tyne’ share news and developments across the internet.